Why you should care about employee recognition

 22. Check in with them

 People may not reach out to you to voice struggles and concerns, but asking how they’re doing (and being available to listen) goes a long way to strengthen your relationship.
 Ask what they’re doing and what they need to succeed and be happier at their jobs.
 Perhaps you can help them.
-You may do this during 1:1s or spontaneously if they are not your direct reports.
+You may do this during 1 on 1 meetings or spontaneously if they are not your direct reports.

 23. Be transparent